RAGECOOP/RAGECOOP-V/README.md

 1. Weapon sounds are missing.
 2. Cover sync is still buggy.
 3. Framerate drop with high number of synchronized entities.
-5. Scripting API is screwed.(will be rewritten in the future)

 ## Installation